sergrt/CameraAiDetector/README.md

 ### Linux
 Compilation for Linux is quite straightforward - any dependencies could be installed by distro packet manager, so just use cmake and make.
 The only thing that requires attention is tgbot-cpp (https://github.com/reo7sp/tgbot-cpp), with newer boost libraries it requires modification of it's `CMakeLists.txt`, see Windows installation section.
 Refer to [.github/workflows/cmake-multi-platform.yml](.github/workflows/cmake-multi-platform.yml) for complete set of commands.

+NB: OpenCV compilation with CUDA support is not covered in the workflow file.

 ### Windows
 Third-party dependencies could be quite tricky to install under Windows, so here is the fastest way: